 Escrow Taxes Collected When Taxes Are Due

-A quick side-note, an escrow account contains a government-regulated amount.
-An Aggregate Adjustment is a credit back to the buyer for an amount that is in excess of what’s allowed to be collected.
+An aggregate adjustment is a credit to the buyer for an amount that is in excess of what’s allowed to be collected at closing.
 This credit simply reduces the amount collected for the escrow account and is a line item on the CD.
-The formula is too complicated to cover here but know that Uncle Sam has you covered.
+The formula is too complicated to cover here, but know that Uncle Sam has you covered.
 As always you’re welcome to call us if you have any questions about an escrow account.
 We’re here to help.